 Experimental Evaluation of a Flood Forecasting Tool

 Between 2011-20, floods caused over 45,000 deaths with most occurring in lower-income countries (Guha-Sapir, 2020).
 Early warning systems (EWS) for floods can lower human and economic losses, and improve post-flood recovery.
 But, underdeveloped dissemination infrastructure in lower-income countries typically limits their reach and adoption by the most vulnerable: poor less-educated citizens in more remote areas.
 Cost-effective infrastructure investments are also hindered by a lack of rigorous evidence on how best to relay flood alerts at scale.
-In collaboration with Google, the International Federation of Red Cross and Red Crescent Societies (IFRC), and the Indian Red Cross Society, we propose the first experimental evaluation of a flood EWS in India; it will pair cutting-edge forecasting and android-based alerting system with grassroots volunteers armed with android phones and trained in community outreach activities.
+In collaboration with Google, the International Federation of Red Cross and Red Crescent Societies (IFRC), and the Indian Red Cross Society, we propose the first randomized evaluation of a flood EWS in India; it will pair cutting-edge forecasting and android-based alerting system with grassroots volunteers armed with android phones and trained in community outreach activities.
 We anticipate research insights on how to disseminate time-sensitive forecasts that encourage high-cost, higher-return avoidance behavior in response to environmental stressors induced by climate change.
-Findings will also inform EWS design as Google and IFRC scale up their flood forecasting and alerting system to reach > 500 million people in South and South-East Asia in the next five years.
+Findings will also inform EWS design as Google and IFRC scale up their flood forecasting and alerting system to reach more than 500 million people in South and South-East Asia in the next five years.